ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 {PANEL: Fields Configuration Options}

-Additional settings can be specified per index-entry in the index definition, configuring how the terms are indexed inside RavenDB.
+Additional settings can be specified per field in the index-entry definition, configuring how the terms are indexed inside RavenDB.

 * **Full Text Search**
   The original field data is split and tokenized according to the selected analyzer.